17 by Peter Nolan Smith

 CALIFORNIA SUN was replaced by a fast-moving song with a chorus of I WANNA BE SEDATED.
 I rushed up to the front of the crowd.
 By the end of the band’s set I was hooked to the music and like that I became a punk.

-The next day I bought a leather jacket on St. Mark's Place and later had my cut my hair at Manic Panic.
+The next day I bought a black velvet jacket on St. Mark’s Place from Trash n Vaudeville and later had my cut my hair at Manic Panic.
 Those girls were punk from the points of their stilettos to the tops of their teased black hair.

 Not everyone felt the same way.